JoshHayes/joshhayes.github.io/about.md

 title: About
 ---

 I am a Quantitative Analyst on the interest rates and credit team at Fairtree.
-Most of my time is spent on research related to interest-rates, credit, volatility, as well as systematic strategies for trading, risk management, and portfolio optimization.
-Previously, I worked at Deloitte and before that interned at various financial institutions in South Africa.
+Most of my time is spent on research related to interest rates, credit, volatility, as well as systematic strategies for trading, risk management, and portfolio optimization.

-I obtained my Master's in Mathematical Finance with distinction from the African Institute of Financial Markets and Risk Management (AIFMRM) at the University of Cape Town.
-My prior education was in mathematics and philosophy at the same university.
+*Education*: Master of Philosophy specialising in Mathematical Finance with distinction from the [African Institute of Financial Markets and Risk Management (AIFMRM)](https://commerce.uct.ac.za/aifmrm/master-financial-engineering) at the University of Cape Town.
+Previously, I studied mathematics and philosophy at the same university.